 A. Voting Procedure.
-If the precinct Qualified Voter List does not contain a voter's name, or if a precinct official should challenge the voter's right to vote for other reasons, said voter shall be allowed to vote only if the voter completes a voter registration application for a residence address within the county and signs an affidavit swearing or affirming that the voter is currently registered and eligible to vote in said precinct and has not already cast a regular or absentee ballot for said election.
+If the precinct Qualified Voter List does not contain a voter's name, or if a precinct official should challenge the voter's right to vote for other reasons, said voter shall be allowed to vote only if the voter completes a voter registration application for a residence address within the county and signs a statement affidavit swearing or affirming that the voter is currently registered eligible to vote in said precinct and has not already cast a regular or absentee ballot for said election.

 B. Preservation and Counting.
-Each challenged ballot shall be placed in a secrecy envelope attached to the voter registration application and affidavit executed by the voter.
+Each challenged ballot shall be placed in a secrecy envelope attached to the voter registration application voter@affiliation@form and statement affidavit executed by the voter.
 Challenged ballots shall not be counted at the time the ballots are cast, but shall be maintained in a separate box marked "challenged ballot box."
 Following the close of the election, precinct officials designated by Election Commission regulation shall determine whether the person who cast a challenged ballot was entitled to vote in the precinct where the ballot was cast.
-If the person was so entitled, the ballot will be opened and counted and returned to the challenged ballot box.
+If the person was so entitled, the ballot will be opened and counted and returned to the challenged ballot box and totaled with other votes before certification of the election.
 If the person was not so entitled, the ballot will not be counted, but will be returned to the challenged ballot box.

-65. Spoiled Ballots
+♦ 65.
+Spoiled Ballots

 Should a voter spoil any ballot in his or her effort to mark the same, he or she shall fold the ballot and return it to the clerk.
-The clerk shall destroy said ballot or ballots in the presence of the voter and shall issue said voter another ballot in the same manner that the first one was provided.
-The voter shall execute an affidavit prescribed by the Election Commission in which the voter swears or affirms that he or she spoiled his or her original ballot or ballots, returned said ballot or ballots to the clerk, that the clerk destroyed the ballot or ballots in his or her presence and that he or she was issued a new ballot or ballots.
+The clerk shall destroy fold-said ballot or ballots in the presence of the voter and shall issue said voter another ballot in the same manner that the first one was provided.
+The voter shall execute a statement affidavit prescribed by the Election Commission in which the voter swears or affirms that he or she spoiled his or her original ballot or ballots, returned said ballot or ballots to the clerk, that the clerk destroyed folded the ballot or ballots in his or her presence and that he or she was issued a new ballot or ballots.